by Tim Gilmore, 9/26/2015

 In 1896, 35 years after the Harts’ deaths, grave robbers broke into the towering tomb and stole unnamed valuables, as well as the cairn’s silver nameplates.

 The desecration prompted a newspaper investigation that reported the somehow previously unknown information that the Hart Monument, as it had come to be known, contained nine graves.

 The monument held the bodies of Isaiah and Nancy Hart, a granddaughter, and the Harts’ children, several of whom gave their names to the streets of the center of the city.

-Besides the children Lodusky and Daniel and Nancy, “an invalid [who] met the sad fate of being burned to death,” Laura’s and Julia’s names became those of central streets downtown, and mid-1800s’ debates concerned whether downtown’s Ocean Street took its name from Isaiah’s and Nancy’s son Ossian.
+Besides the children Lodusky and Daniel and Nancy, “an invalid [who] met the sad fate of being burned to death” out at Paradise, Laura’s and Julia’s names became those of central streets downtown, and mid-1800s’ debates concerned whether downtown’s Ocean Street took its name from Isaiah’s and Nancy’s son Ossian.

 The Great Fire of 1901 torched the Hart Monument, but left it standing.
 The following year, the blasted cairn was dismantled, and the Hart graves—except for that of Isaiah’s son Oscar, whom he wrote out of his will—were moved northward to Evergreen Cemetery.